MyParcelCOM/docs/content/api/create-a-shipment/_index.md

 {{% /notice %}}

 ### Relationships
-The following relationships are required before a shipment can be registered with a carrier:
+The shop relationship is always required in any shipment creation request.
+The service and contract relationships are required for registering the shipment with the carrier, but do not necessarily have to be set in the initial shipment creation request.

 Relationship        | Description
 ------------------- | ------------------